How To Cope With Loneliness

 Volunteers are rewarded with new skills, confidence and new friends.
 Older people are highly sought after for their skills and qualities and in many cases can engage in skill swaps with younger generations.
 Imagine teaching a young person some knitting or baking while learning more about using the Internet from a young person.
 Volunteering opportunities are available with organisations such as Citizens Advice and Home Start, an organisation that provides support and friendship for families.

 In order to feel less lonely it helps if you try to plan ahead and add events to your diary.
 This will also add more structure to each day and week while also giving you things to look forward to.
 Activities including a trip to the shops, visit to a café with a friend or a museum visit could all be suitable events to record in your diary.
 You can also schedule those planned visits from your family and friends as well as any regular classes or volunteering sessions that you attend.

 Whether you choose to use a paper diary or a digital diary, it will soon become a key tool for planning and managing your life.
 Link-ages includes an easy-to-use digital diary as part of the Hub app, which allows you to record events and set reminders for important tasks that you need to complete on a regular basis.

-Our group of apps, Link-ages, is very much designed with tackling loneliness in mind.
-We recognise that families and friends are not always able to see each other in person on a frequent basis due to distance and other commitments, so we designed and built a group of apps that are capable of helping your family and friends communicate within a secure, safe and private Hub.
+Our suite of apps has been designed to help tackle loneliness.
+We recognise that families and friends are not always able to see each other in person on a frequent basis due to distance and other commitments, so we designed a group of apps that can help your family and friends communicate within their own safe, secure and private network.